 If the trauma patient is conscious and able to cooperate, a brief history may elicit additional risk factors for a difficult airway including obstructive sleep apnea, arthritis, head and neck cancer or radiation, or any difficulty with previous airway interventions.
 In addition, history of difficult prehospital airway interventions should be a cue that the current emergency department airway management will be challenging.
 While traditional difficult airway scoring systems such as the Mallampati and LEMON scores are not applicable in trauma patients due to the emergent nature of the airway intervention, several physical examination findings may be useful to determine increasing difficulty with airway management.
 Keeping in mind that the vast majority of trauma patients will have limited neck mobility due to cervical spine immobilization and cervical collar, additional physical examination findings that portend a difficult airway include presence of a beard or facial hair, obesity, and evidence of direct injuries to the head, face, and neck.

 Trauma patients may present with blunt or penetrating injuries to the head, neck, or face, which ultimately may result in airway obstruction.
 This obstruction can be immediate or delayed.
 It is imperative to manage any airway that cannot by protected by the patient or any patient unable to be adequately oxygenated or ventilated.
 Additionally, the provider needs to anticipate the potential for obstruction and intervene prior to ventilatory failure.
 Common causes of direct airway trauma include blunt or penetrating maxillofacial or neck injuries, burns, and smoke inhalation.
-Airway obstruction can occur from excessive bleeding, expanding hematomas (Fig. 11-1), direct anatomic disruption, as well as secondary ...
+Airway obstruction can occur from excessive bleeding, expanding hematomas (Fig. 11-1), direct anatomic disruption, as well ...